Thus Spoke Rohan Kishibe: Live action

 NHK announced on October 13, 2020, that it is producing a three-episode live-action mini-series adaptation of Thus Spoke Rohan Kishibe.
 The adaptation of two stories from the manga ("Millionaire Village" and "D.N.A") and one story from the short story collection ("Kushagara") aired on NHK General TV and NHK BS4K on December 28, 29, and 30 respectively, 10 pm to 10:49 pm in Japan.
 On August 15, 2021, NHK announced that the series will have three new episodes that will air in December 2021.
 They adapted two stories from the Rohan Kishibe manga ("The Run" and "Mutsu-kabe Hill") and the Cheap Trick story arc from Diamond Is Unbreakable ("From Behind").
 On August 20, 2022, NHK announced that two new episodes will air in December 2022.
 They adapted one story from the Rohan Kishibe manga ("Hot Summer Martha") and the Janken Boy Is Coming! story arc from Diamond Is Unbreakable ("Rock-Paper-Scissors Boy").
 On January 4, 2023, it was announced that the series is getting a live-action movie on May 26, 2023.
 The film is titled Rohan at the Louvre, based on the manga story of the same name.
 The cast and staff from the series returned for the movie.
 On April 1, 2024, NHK announced that a new episode adapting the "Poaching Seashore" story from the manga will premiere on May 5, 2024.
 On January 6, 2025, it was announced that a live-action movie, Thus Spoke Kishibe Rohan: At a Confessional, based on the manga chapter of the same name, will premiere on May 23, 2025.
+On March 3, 2026, a special episode centered around the character Kyōka Izumi was announced, to be premiered on May 4.